carbon-io/carbon-io/README.md

         _type: carbon.carbond.Endpoint,
         get: function(req, res) {
           // connect to legacy COBOL program from 1987 using some crazy library
-          // written by some guy in Belarus
+          // written by a guy in Belarus
         },
         post: function(req, res) {
           ...